dkvz/dkvz-blog-backend/README.md

 - [ ] Check that special chars and HTML is removed from the fulltext inserts and updates.
 - [ ] full_article_mapper should probably take a Connection instead of a Pool.
 - [ ] To re-test: article insertion, article update, rebuilding fulltext index entirely.
-- [ ] Dates could be options in entities, I could just unwrap_or to a function that gets the current date in insert functions.
 - [ ] Test all the comment DB functions.
 - [ ] I need a specific "entity" for search results.
 Or not?
-The weird empty thumb image and empty tags vector are making me feel bad.
+Maybe not, you can choose to not serialize a field when it's None.
 - [x] Create a limited length fixture instead of the full wordlist.
 - [ ] I'm not sure cloning the connection pool for almost every request is the way to go in db/mod.rs.
 Maybe it's how the "pool" gets used the most efficienctly though.
 - [ ] Similar remark with cloning the SyncSender in stats/mod.rs, search for "TODO".